szabgab/perlmaven.com/sites/en/pages/immediate-writing-to-files-flushing.md

 ## Append and close

 One solution might be to create a funnction that will do all the writing to the file.
-That function can open the file every time in <b>append</b> mode and then close the filehandle once it is done:
+That function can open the file every time in **append** mode and then close the filehandle once it is done:

 {% include file="examples/write_and_close.pl" %}